EighteenZi/rocksdb_wiki/Partitioned-Index-Filters.md

 - `cache_index_and_filter_blocks_with_high_priority` = `true`
   * Recommended setting
 - `pin_l0_filter_and_index_blocks_in_cache` = `true`
-  * Recommended setting.
-This property is extended to the index/filter partitions as well.
+  * Recommended setting as this property is extended to the index/filter partitions as well.
 - block cache size: if you used to store the filter/index into heap, do not forget to increase the block cache size with the amount of memory that you are saving from the heap.

 ## Current limitations